Wabirus/Wabirus.github.io/index.md

 *United States International University – Africa*
 - Over 13 years of teaching experience
 - Trained 3,900+ undergraduate and postgraduate students
-- Supervised 22 MSc students and currently supervising 6 PhD candidates
+- Supervised 22 MSc students
+- Currently supervising 6 PhD candidates
 - Spearheaded the development of the MSc in Information Security program (MSEC)
 - Contributed to curriculum review and quality improvement for IT and CS programs